-Brandishing a weapon is often charged as a misdemeanor, but can be charged as a felony.
+Brandishing a weapon is often charged as a misdemeanor under Penal Code 417 but can be charged as a felony.

 Carrying a Concealed Weapon

-California Penal Code 25400 makes it illegal to carry a concealed firearm on your person or in your vehicle, unless you have a permit for concealed carry.
-The gun doesn’t even have to be loaded for you to be charged.
-The gun just has to be concealed.
+California Penal Code 25400 makes it illegal to carry a concealed firearm on your person or in your vehicle unless you have a permit for concealed carry.
+The gun doesn’t even have to be loaded for you to face these charges.
+The weapon just has to be hidden.

 Carrying a Loaded Firearm